ambrutvarshni/Document-Search-Bot/README.md

 ```

 Note: The first run may download the `all-MiniLM-L6-v2` sentence-transformers model (a few hundred MB).
 Ensure you have enough disk space and a stable connection.

-## Configuration

-No API keys or credentials are required.
-The project uses the local `SentenceTransformer` model for embeddings; OpenAI is not used in this implementation.

-Files are restricted to 2 MB each by default.
-Adjust `MAX_FILE_SIZE` in `main.py` if you need a different limit.

 ## Usage